 An advanced Plus ESOL writing course designed to help students Speakers of Other Languages succeed in the U.S. college setting.
 Students will improve their English writing skills.
 This course is designed to meet the needs of ESOL students entering the second course of Level V. All language areas will be addressed: listening, speaking, reading, writing, and grammar.
 Special emphasis is placed on writing and summary research.
 Through the learning and use of English writing advanced rules and editing, the students will be exposed to written presentations.
-The requirement to move to the next level is a "PASS".
+The requirement to move to the next course is a "PASS".
 With a grade of "NO PASS" the student must repeat the course.

-ESOL115 ESOL ADVANCED PLUS III
+ESOL115 ESOL ADVANCED PLUS III Prerequisite: ESOL114

 An advanced Plus ESOL grammar course designed to help students Speakers of Other Languages succeed in the U.S. college setting.
 Students will improve their English grammar skills.
 This course is designed to meet the needs of ESOL students entering the third course of Level V. All language areas will be addressed: listening, speaking, reading, writing, and grammar.
 Special emphasis is placed on grammar and editing.
 The goal of this course is to promote excellence in English grammar.
 Writing and editing paragraphs, compositions, and essays will be required.
 The requirement to move to the next level is a "PASS".
-With a grade of "NO PASS" the student must repeat the course.
+With a grade of "NO PASS" the student must repeat the level.
+If a student receives a "NO PASS" in the last course of a level, the student MUST repeat all three courses of the level in order to pass to the next level.

-ESOL116 ADVANCED SUPERIOR I
+ESOL116 ADVANCED SUPERIOR I (4 cr.)